50+ Free Resources to Ace at Android Development

-If you are starting to learn Android development, now is a very good time as Google I/O 2014, 2015 brought the best out of Android in terms of design and development.
+If you are starting to learn Android development, now is a very good time as Google Play Store is thriving with 2.1M apps and Android development is on the peak.
 It doesn’t matter if you are a hobbyist developer or are looking to build an app empire, this post will help you build your app from scratch.

 Android is not difficult to learn, but we don’t want you to waste time looking for resources when you could actually be doing things.
 So, with this post we are going to guide you through ideation to publishing on Play Store.
 Depending on your previous experience with Android you might want to skip a few sections or put extra effort in others.